Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Mock stellar catalogues

 Once we have sampled the stellar mass distribution for a given star particle, we are in a position to assign stellar parameters such as temperature, magnitudes, and colours to each synthetic star.
 For the \Dmocks, we use the \textsc{parsec} isochrones \citep{Bressan2012,Tang2014,Chen2014,Chen2015}.
 These represent up-to-date stellar models that span a wide range of metallicities and ages, and have magnitudes in multiple bands, including the \gaia{} ones.
 We downloaded isochrone tables from the \texttt{CMD v3.0} web interface\footnote{\href{http://stev.oapd.inaf.it/cgi-bin/cmd_3.0}{\url{http://stev.oapd.inaf.it/cgi-bin/cmd_3.0}}} using the default options.
 We sample a grid of isochrones spanning the age range $6.63 \leq \log(t/\rm{yr}) \leq 10.13$, with a step size, $\Delta \log (t/\rm{yr}) = 0.0125$, and the metallicity range $0.0001 \leq Z \leq 0.06$.
 Because interpolating between precomputed isochrones is nontrivial, we identify the isochrone with the closest value in age and metallicity for each star particle.
 Any particles that lie outside the range of the age/metallicity grid are also matched to the nearest isochrone.

-For the \Hmocks, we use the same procedure as described above, but use an earlier version of the Padova isochrones \citep{MGBGSG08}, which are currently used in the \textlcsc{SNAPDRAGONS} code.
-This set of isochrones uses a slightly different range of ages and metallicities for the grid: $6.6 \leq \log(t/\rm{yr}) \leq 10.22$, with a step size, $\Delta \log (t/\rm{yr}) = 0.02$ and $0.0001 \leq Z \leq 0.03$.
-We do not expect that the properties of most stellar populations in our catalogs will be significantly affected by the differences between these two sets of isochrones.
+For the \Hmocks, we use the same procedure as described above, but use an earlier version of the PARSEC isochrones \citep{MGBGSG08}, which are currently used in the \textlcsc{SNAPDRAGONS} code.
+This set of isochrones uses a slightly different range of ages and metallicities for the grid compared to those used for the \Dmocks{}: $6.6 \leq \log(t/\rm{yr}) \leq 10.22$, with a step size, $\Delta \log (t/\rm{yr}) = 0.02$ and $0.0001 \leq Z \leq 0.03$.
+We do not expect that the properties of most stellar populations in our catalogues will be significantly affected by the differences between these two sets of isochrones.